eloquentCalamity/digital-garden-jekyll-template/_notes/ComicsReviews/comicsreviewshub.md

 [The Last Ronin](https://rosemarysprigs.netlify.app/lastroninreview) - 8/10, a strong story I really enjoyed despite being a relative outsider to the TMNT canon.

 [Tokyo Ghoul](https://rosemarysprigs.netlify.app/tokyoghoul) - 8/10, a really cool manga with great worldbuilding and an excellent sense of depth.

+[Homestuck](https://rosemarysprigs.netlify.app/homestuck) - ???/???, how does one classify Homestuck in a sentence or two?
+Just check out the page...